Eubank teen killed in Friday night wreck

-The Pulaski County Sheriff’s Office stated that deputies were called to the scene of the accident around 10:50 p.m.
+The accident took place in the 4900 block of Ky.
+328. PCSO stated that Sergeant Kyle Wilson and Deputy Logan Starnes were called to the scene of the accident around 10:50 p.m.

 An investigation determined that Guillen was driving a 1997 Ford Pickup westbound on Ky.
-328 when he lost control and the vehicle left the roadway, striking a tree.
+328 when he lost control.
+The vehicle left the roadway, striking a tree.

 Guillen was wearing a seatbelt, and PCSO said that alcohol was not a contributing factor in the cause.

-Assisting at the scene was Pulaski County Chief Deputy Coroner Anthony Gossett, Somerset-Pulaski County EMS, Somerset-Pulaski County Rescue Squad and the Eubank Fire Department.
+Assisting at the scene was Somerset-Pulaski County EMS, Somerset-Pulaski County Rescue Squad and the Eubank Fire Department.

 Commented